tier4/CalibrationTools/calibrators/docs/tutorials/tag_based_pnp_calibrator.md

     - The detection rate is not stable.
 The lidar points inside the lidar frames are not sufficient for the algorithm to detect the tags reliably, which usually happens when the tag is far away from the sensor or outside is high-density zone.
 Please move the tag to a position where enough points (scan lines) hit the tag.
 If the user forcefully calibrates under these conditions, the results can be compromised.
     - The tag is physically unstable.
 Due to wind, mount, or other external, even if the detector works correctly, the detection will not converge.
 If this is the case, please remove these external factors before attempting calibration.
 If the user forcefully calibrates under these conditions, the results can be compromised.

-- Why doesn't the UI launch?
+- Why does the UI not launch?

   - Check with `ros2 node list` if the relevant nodes have been started.
 It is possible that the provided parameters do not match any of the valid arguments.
   - If the UI crashes (check the console for details), it is probably due to a bad PySide installation, invalid intrinsic parameters, invalid extrinsic parameters, etc.